jalbarracinv/python-cbm-petscii-bbs/README.md

 This is intended for commodore 64, c128 and most commodore compatible machines (as the new Commander X16 under development)

 This is a working Python 3.X script that will help you implement a Commodore Petscii BBS.
+- You have to setup MySQL database "cbmbbs" with the instructions below this readme
+- Basic functionality: Login and Register a NEW user
+- In progress: Sample board read and write posts. (*not* in this release)

 Included Files: